SteveChevalier/Distilling-Data/README.md

 ### File Descriptions
 * start with "Chapter_xx" are the sql scripts containing the code discussed in the chapter
 * start with "schema_data_xx" are the sql scripts that create the schema, tables and data for the given chapter.
+Note that some of these files are "zip" files as they were too big for github to accept.
+They will need to be decompressed on your system prior to use.

 ### Folder Descriptions
 * Some of the data sets covered in the book have additional data used to complete the analysis.